How Long Does It Take To Close On A House?

 Where does closing day take place?

 Most likely, your closing day will take place at an escrow office, management firm or title company.
-Sometimes, depending on the lender, it may occur at alternative locations, like the home itself.
+When buying a house, the closing location is the choice of the seller.
+Depending on the seller and the state you’re in, it may occur at alternative locations or even in a virtual setting.

 What do I need to bring on closing day?

-A few items may be necessary on closing day, such as:
+A few items may be necessary on closing day.
+These include:

-- A cashier’s check for potential closing costs
+- A cashier’s check (or wire payment) for all due closing costs

 - An acceptable form of ID